 Most of Garren’s books can be found for purchase on the Web.
-Most are also available at Malaprops in Asheville, the Mountain Made Store at the Grove Arcade in Asheville, Charlie’s on the Creek in Hooper’s Creek and the Henderson County Heritage Museum.
+Most are also available at the Joy of Books at 242 Main St. in Hendersonville, Malaprops in Asheville, the Mountain Made Store at the Grove Arcade in Asheville, Charlie’s on the Creek in Hooper’s Creek and the Henderson County Heritage Museum.

 Garren has spent years researching the Civil War in Western North Carolina.
 His facts are documented with excellent primary source documentation.